WorstCase26/WorstCase26.github.io/index.md

 ---
-title: New Title
+title: My Crash Course on Github
-description: Changes are not easy but can be had!
+description: I am not easy but I can be had!
 ---

 ![My Picture](/pics/PBlogo.jpg)